cucuzaluca/IT-Documentation/Groups and Email Domains/README.md

+## Groups and Email Domains
-Documentation, notes, configuration steps, and troubleshooting techniques for Microsoft 365 administration and user support.
+Documentation, notes, configuration steps, and troubleshooting techniques for Microsoft 365 administration and user support

+Topics
 - Changing group email addresses and domains